By Adam Smith, 21st Century

 Truer words were never spoken…

 The other important concept to understand is the balance sheet.
+When you get right down to the nuts and bolts, the monetary system is merely accounting, it’s just two sides of a ledger.
 The balance sheet is always divided into two parts: assets and liabilities.
 Assets are what you own, liabilities are what you owe.
 Your house would be an asset, your mortgage is a liability.
 ALL of the financial world is divided thus, and being part of that world means we are too; as agents in the economic system we are each a walking balance sheet of assets and liabilities.
 Here’s the only tricky part to keep in mind: in terms of your finances, your assets are your bank’s liabilities and vice versa.
 Here’s a diagram to illustrate the point:

 Because your deposit is something the bank owes to you, it is your asset and it is the bank’s liability.
 Likewise, as you owe your mortgage to the bank, it is the bank’s asset and your liability.
 The important thing to remember is the definition (assets = own, liabilities = owe), so you don’t want your liabilities to outweigh your assets, otherwise you are in the red and not financially healthy.